bmkramer/metadata_ingest/README.md

 For each data source, JSON schemas and SQL scripts used for ingest and transformation are available in the folder [databases](/databases).

+Currently, the tables in the GBQ dataset SOS Datasources are stored in location US (multiple regions) for interoperability reasons.
+This may change in future.

 ## Data sources

 - Crossref public data file